 - Provide opportunities for linguistic and cultural immersion

-- Learn about resources available to help meet the healthcare needs of Deaf patients
+- Learn about local resources available to help meet the healthcare needs of Deaf patients

 Global Health Pathway

 To prepare University of Rochester graduates to effectively assess, engage in, and lead global health efforts throughout their medical careers.

 The Global Health Pathway at the University of Rochester School of Medicine and Dentistry is an elective program available to selected medical students that have an interest or demonstrated commitment to careers in the future that include global and public health.
 Students will gain additional knowledge and skills in the health problems and solutions of populations that transcend socioeconomic and ethnic status and national borders.
 Knowledge will be gained through a didactic lecture series, direct experience and independent projects.

 The required clinical experiences will build on the clinical skill set present in the Double Helix Curriculum to improve the ability to practice community-based medicine under diverse social, economic and cultural situations.
 Volunteer work and patient interactions will foster compassion and an appreciation for the plights of underserved populations.
 Students also will develop a sense of global health advocacy appreciating the role of the physician as an agent for change in community and global health.